Canadian Regulations for Travel Agencies in a Nutshell

 4. Obtain and provide financial security.
 (Cash, Letter of Credit, Surety Bond, or Safekeeping agreement are all acceptable forms.
 Go to this link for more details.)

-5. Set up a business phone number (must be public, searchable, and clearly listed on your website, invoices, and other public documents.)
+5. Set up a business phone number (it must be public, searchable, and listed on your website, invoices, and other public documents.)

 6. Provide financial information.
 (This ensures you have enough working capital to operate.)